IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/docs/manual-host-setup.md

 The following steps are the setup required for each hosts.

-## Assign unique hostname
+## 1. Assign unique hostname

 SSH to each host and update the hostname.
 Use the command `hostnamectl` to update the hostname.
 Hostname will be updated however, terminal session hostname will be update upon next login or re-login to check if update.
 Ensure hostnames are unique to avoid conflict during setup.
+If the host is already assigned with a unique hostname, this step can be skipped unless it is desired to assign a preferred hostname.

 ```shell
 hostnamectl set-hostname ira-sat-on-prem-demo-zone-2
 ```

+## 2. Host Red Hat Subcription Manager registration

+This is step is for custom images or from on-prem setup.
+These steps can be skipped for instances using the IBM Cloud provided OS images.

-## Register host via subcription manager
+### Register host via subscription manager

 Ensure Red Hat subscription license covers Red Hat Software Collections.
 Register host using subscription-manager and enter the username, password, and Pool ID when needed.